SwiftSeal/renseq_mapping/README.md

 conda env create -f snakemake-env.yaml
 ```

 *If you are running this on a shared resource e.g., the Crop Diversity HPC, please do this in a `srsh` job.
-It can take >16GB memory to build this environment*
+It can take >16GB memory to build this environment.
+Also note that I haven't added strict versions in the environment - this may need to be included if the any dependencies undergo signficant updates.*

 This will create an environment `snakemake` which should have everything you need installed.
 It is automatically activated in the run_snakemake.sh script.